PHP Redirect: How-to Guide

 </html>

 The function is straightforward.
-Simply change index.php with the location you want.
+Simply change the URL to the location you want.
+It will work with relative URLs usually, but it is best to make them absolute.
 The exit function is also needed as it terminates the rest of the script from running.

 A note to the spaghetti programmers out there.
 This may require quite a change in your coding practices.
 Perhaps you've read some people recommending that you perform redirects with Javascript so that you can continue to redirect people from within the HTML.
 That is a bad habit and you should start separating your code from your HTML.
 Besides, not everyone has Javascript enabled.